-We are all spending our good earned money on fancy face creams to try and stay young looking, but could it be as simple as drinking green tea?
-With all the antioxidants that green tea contains and anti-inflammatories perhaps green tea could be the answer to maintaining your youthful look?
+Spending all your hard earned money on fancy face creams to try and stay young looking?
+What if it be as simple as drinking green tea?
+With all the antioxidants that green tea contains and anti-inflammatories perhaps green tea could be the answer to maintaining your youthful look.

 How Many cups of Green Tea Should I Drink a day?